-“Accidents in the home” pertains to if you are injured in someone’s home; you may be able to recover monetary damages from the owner, or from the owner’s insurance company.
+“Accidents in the home” deal with situations where you’re injured in someone’s home.
+Under certain circumstances, you may be able to recover monetary damages from the owner, or from the owner’s insurance company.
 In Nevada and California, the owner or occupant of a home has an ongoing duty to warn guests, repairmen and others on the premises of any dangerous conditions that could cause injury.
-In addition, that person also has the responsibility of fixing or repairing any dangerous condition, as to prevent any accidents in the home, so that the premises are safe.
+That person also has the responsibility to fix or repair any dangerous conditions that exist in the home, so that the premises are reasonably safe.
 If the owner or occupant breaches that duty by failing to warn you of a dangerous condition, and you’re injured as a result, then the owner or occupant of the property may be responsible for all of your damages.
-This would include, without limitation, your medical expenses, loss of wages, pain and suffering and emotional distress.
-Visit The Royal Society for the Prevention of Accidents to learn on their mission to save lives and reduce injuries.
+This would include, without limitation, your medical expenses, past and future lost wages, past and future pain and suffering, emotional distress, and the loss of the quality and enjoyment of your life.
+For further information, contact The Royal Society for the Prevention of Accidents and learn of its mission to save lives and reduce injuries.

-In order to win your case, however, you must be able to prove (i) that there was a dangerous or defective condition on the premises; (ii) that the owner or occupant knew, or should have known about the condition; (iii) that the owner or occupant had a sufficient opportunity to fix or correct the condition; (iv) that you could not have avoided the accident with the exercise of reasonable diligence; and (v) that the condition caused your injuries.
+In order to win your case, you must be able to prove (i) that there was a dangerous or defective condition on the premises; (ii) that the owner or occupant knew, or should have known about the condition; (iii) that the owner or occupant had a sufficient opportunity to correct the condition or warn of its existence; (iv) that you could not have avoided the accident with the exercise of reasonable diligence; and (v) that the dangerous condition was the proximate cause of your injuries.

 If you or someone you know has been injured in an accident in someone’s home, you should not give a recorded statement to the owner’s insurance company without first speaking with an experienced attorney.
 The insurance company does not represent you and, in the vast majority of cases, only wants to limit the amount of money it may ultimately have to pay.